What to Do with Green Tomatoes in the Fall

 Before that first frost hits, you might want to take some cuttings from your tomato plants and keep them indoors over the winter.

 Why?
-You can have big, healthy transplants to add to your garden as soon as the spring weather is warm enough.
+So you can have big, healthy transplants to add to your garden as soon as the spring weather is warm enough.
 Learn more about it here: how to overwinter your tomato plants

 How to ripen tomatoes on the vine